weaviate/weaviate-recommend-python-client/docs/2_create_schema.md

 ## Overview
 This guide explains how to create and configure the schema for your recommender system using the `WeaviateRecommendClient`.

+## Why do I need a Schema for the Recommender Service?

+The Recommender Service Schema lets you achieve two key features:

+1. Set Interaction Weights: The Recommender Schema enables weighting interactions such as "Add_To_Cart" more so than "Viewed_Item".
+This further lets you set negative weights for interactions such as "Dislike".
+2. Table Representation Learning (Advanced): Weaviate's Recommender Service leverages `BOOLEAN`, `INT`, `FLOAT`, and `TEXT`-encoded categories to compute vector representations.

 ## Prerequisites
 - Established connection to the Recommender Service (see `1_connection.md`)
 - Understanding of your data model and recommendation requirements